-Visit your doctor or health care professional for regular checks on your progress.
-You will need a regular breast and pelvic exam and Pap smear while on this medicine.
+Visit your care team for regular checks on your progress.
+You will need a regular breast and pelvic exam and Pap smear while on this medication.

 Use an additional method of contraception during the first cycle that you take these tablets.

-If you have any reason to think you are pregnant, stop taking this medicine right away and contact your doctor or health care professional.
+If you have any reason to think you are pregnant, stop taking this medication right away and contact your care team.

-If you are taking this medicine for hormone related problems, it may take several cycles of use to see improvement in your condition.
+If you are taking this medication for hormone related problems, it may take several cycles to see improvement in your condition.

-Smoking increases the risk of getting a blood clot or having a stroke while you are taking birth control pills, especially if you are more than 35 years old.
+Smoking increases the risk of getting a blood clot or having a stroke while you are taking this medication, especially if you are more than 35 years old.
 You are strongly advised not to smoke.

-This medicine can make your body retain fluid, making your fingers, hands, or ankles swell.
+This medication can make your body retain fluid, making your fingers, hands, or ankles swell.
 Your blood pressure can go up.
-Contact your doctor or health care professional if you feel you are retaining fluid.
+Contact your care team if you feel you are retaining fluid.

 If you wear contact lenses and notice visual changes, or if the lenses begin to feel uncomfortable, consult your eye care specialist.